 The Cranfield Trust

-For more than 25 years, The Cranfield Trust has provided free management support to UK-based non profits.
+For more than 25 years, the Cranfield Trust has provided free management support to UK-based non-profit organisations.
 The Trust was founded at Cranfield, at the suggestion of HRH The Princess Royal, now its Patron, and is an independent charity working with alumni of Cranfield and other leading international business schools.
 Through its register of 900 commercial sector managers, who give their time as volunteer consultants, the Trust supports 300 charities a year with individual consultancy projects, and a further 1,000 with online information and advice and with masterclass learning events.